Skip to main content

 Florida Home Insurance Market: 2026 Outlook

-For homeowners, the takeaway is clear: 2026 is an optimal time to shop for new quotes and compare improved competition where available.
-Carriers are still selective, but documented wind mitigation, clean claims history, roof details, and bundle options can all affect the final quote.
+For homeowners, the takeaway is practical: 2026 is a good time to review the policy instead of assuming the old renewal is still the best fit.
+Carriers are still selective, but documented wind mitigation, clean claims history, roof details, and bundle or split-placement options can all affect the final quote.

-“The Florida home insurance market is finally catching a break.
-Rates are stabilizing, and it is worth checking whether your roof, wind mitigation, flood question, and deductible setup still match the best available market.
-If you haven't shopped your homeowners insurance since 2023, now is a smart time to compare.
+“The Florida home insurance market is showing better signs than it did during the hardest renewal cycles, but the individual home still matters.
+It is worth checking whether your roof, wind mitigation, flood coverage question, and deductible setup still match the best available market.
 The right answer may be a better homeowners option, a separate flood review, or a different bundle versus split-placement strategy.”

 — Joe Greene, Greene & Associates Insurance, Lake City FL